 Here’s some resources on what to look for when you visit a home:

-Does it have a homeowners association?
+Is there a homeowners association?

 While touring the home, did you see work you’d like done?
 Get an idea of the cost by using online resources.